maruta/drone-playground/README.md

 1. Open the project's root directory in Visual Studio Code.

 2. To start debugging:
+   - start the development server with `npm start`.
    - Press `F5` or select the Debug view (bug icon) from the activity bar on the left.
    - Choose "Launch Chrome against localhost" from the dropdown menu.
    - Click the green play button or press `F5` to start debugging.